2011 Penny Value (2026 Guide): Errors List,”D”, “S” & No Mint Mark Worth

 2011 Penny Value Guides

-The three distinct 2011 penny varieties represent the collaborative output of America’s primary minting facilities during the Shield design’s second year of production.
+Three distinct 2011 penny varieties were produced across America’s primary minting facilities during the Shield design’s second year.

 • 2011 No Mint Mark Shield Penny (Philadelphia Mint)